 Does meditation make time go faster or slower?

-New research has revealed that meditation affects our perception of time, self and space, creating feelings of selflessness and timelessness.
-It is possible to use meditation to stop time, or to make it pass faster or slower.
+New research has revealed that meditation affects our perception of time, self and space.
+It creates feelings of selflessness and timelessness.
+And it is possible to use meditation to stop time, or to make it pass faster or slower.

 Time is a subjective matter.